dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 {% highlight shell %}
 zcat < all.json.gz | jq --stream 'select(.[0][1] == "_source" and .[0][2] == "sourceResource" and .[0][3] == "title") | .[1]'
 {% endhighlight %}

+*Note: Since we're now using the bulk downloads, the JSON in them is formatted a bit differently than the JSON returned by the DPLA API.
+For instance, the individual records are not nested inside of a `docs` array so we do not need to select that first before getting into the individual records.*

 <section id="back_2"/>
 There's a lot going on here that is different from the load-into-memory jq command <b><a href="#notes">[2]</a></b>.